 As we continue to improve TPC!
 Memory Usage and implement new features, we would love to hear your thoughts.
 Feel free to leave a message on the official TPC!
 Memory Usage page.
 As always, thank you for your continued support.

 We just released TPC!
 Memory Usage 0.4, which in addition to providing memory usage monitoring, provides WordPress users with a detailed System Info screen within the WordPress administration panel.
 The system information screen includes information on web server, PHP, MySQL, and WordPress statuses and settings.
 A link has been provided from the dashboard widget for easy access.
 We also added additional information on the notification feature in the FAQ section on WordPress.org due to some confusion.
-Read the rest of this entry »
+Continue reading TPC!
+Memory Usage 0.4 for WordPress released!

 To complete a simple Ajax call within the administration panels, we will need a minimum of three functions.
 Here are the functions used in the sample code: